 The font views are onto the Leie boulevards.
 The one to my right hand is called the Grass Quay (or Graslei), and the one to the left side is called Corn Quay (or Korenlei).
 Both quays belonged in Medieval times to the Port of Ghent.

-Walking down the Leie boulevards, and crossing yet two bridges I got to the Gravensteen.
+Walking down the Leie boulevards and crossing yet two bridges, I got to the Gravensteen.
 It is a moated castle initially found in the Xth century and rebuilt in the late XIIth century after it was consumed by fire.
-It was however only used in its original role till the mid-XIVth century.
+It was, however, only used in its original role until the mid-XIVth century.
 Later it shared the fate of similar buildings across Europe.
-It was used as a prison, was a mint and even a factory for some time.
+It was used as a prison, was a mint, and even a factory for some time.
 It was restored again by the Ghent authorities in the XIXth century.
 To jump from the pink line to the yellow line on my map, I went to the Korenmarkt using the other bridge to take a tram.
 The last photo shows the castle from its back.